Feedback and complaints

 Our Customer Managers are here to find a solution for you and will ensure that you're regularly updated about the progress we are making to resolve your complaint.
 Your complaint will be reviewed in line with our FAIRGO principles.

 We will apply our where there are legal proceedings.
-These Guidelines are based on model litigant principals.
-The Westpac Group also has a Customer Advocate whose role is to advise and guide our complaints team in how best to resolve a complaint and also to listen to customers and recommend changes be made to bank policies, proceedures and processes.
+These Guidelines are based on model litigant principles.
+The Westpac Group also has a Customer Advocate whose role is to advise and guide our complaints team in how best to resolve a complaint and also to listen to customers and recommend changes be made to bank policies, procedures and processes.

 Our public complaints policy

 - the options available to assist customers who may need additional assistance to lodge a complaint;